 My Framework for Women

 This was problematic.
-You see I’m a product of a long line of progressive, ambitious women.
-My grandmothers on both sides were college educated at Vanderbilt University, and one received her Master’s degree (this was in the 1940s).
+You see, I’m a product of a long line of progressive, ambitious women.
+My grandmothers on both sides were college educated at Vanderbilt University, and one received her Master’s degree (in the 1940s).
 My mom was and is a pioneer, receiving her Doctorate in Pharmacy from UNC as one of five students in the first class, later making what she described as a “risk-taking move” working for a pharma start-up called Glaxo.
 She pushed through “glass ceilings” with determination before this phrase was even in our cultural vernacular.
 My sister and I are both products of all-girls education at a rigorous college prep school.
 We had to find our voice.
-We had to learn to step up, to lead, to give speeches, to share opinions.
+We had to learn to step up, to lead, to give speeches and to share opinions.
 Embedded in us from an early age was this sense of power and endless opportunity that comes through hard work, determination and continual intellectual inquiry.
 Surrounded by some of the most high-potential, intelligent, motivated, talented and genuine women, we learned the capability of women.
 We were taught mutual respect, celebrating one another and believing in one another’s unique greatness.

 Why So Few Women Leaders?

 I continue to be amazed by just how few women leaders we have in our world.
 Women are not making it to the top in any profession.
 As Sheryl Sandberg, COO of Facebook, reveals in her book Lean In and reiterates in her Ted Talk:

 - In the public sector, of 190 heads of state, nine are women

 - In the corporate sector, women at the top in C-suite are 15-16%